AFT Executive Vice President

 DeJesus’ innovative instructional strategies soon became the model within District 2 for collaborative team teaching, and her classroom became a lab site for visitors and instructional leaders throughout the state and nation.
 Distinguished among educators in her district, DeJesus was selected for inclusion in the Aspiring Leaders Institute for prospective principals.
 While DeJesus graduated with all the qualifications to attain a school leadership position, she channeled her passion and full commitment to the UFT.

 DeJesus’ insight and counsel is sought in a variety of key positions at the state and national levels through her service on the New York State United Teachers board of directors and NYSUT executive council, the New York State Labor and Religion Coalition and the executive board of the AFT Latino Caucus.
 DeJesus was elected as an AFT vice president at its national convention in July 2014, and she sits on the AFT executive council, the AFT Teachers program and policy council, the AFT Civil, Human and Women’s Rights Committee, and the AFT English Language Learners Cadre; she also chairs the AFT Latino Task Force, offering program and policy recommendations at the federal level.
-DeJesus was elected as the AFT’s national vice president of Latino advancement in 2014.
-In 2017, she was appointed to the board of directors for the National Puerto Rican Day Parade.
 In 2018, DeJesus was appointed to the board of directors for the Congressional Hispanic Caucus Institute.
+In 2021, DeJesus became the secretary- treasurer of the Labor Council for Latin American Advancement.

-DeJesus’ spirituality extends into every aspect of her, and she credits her faith for her achievements.
+DeJesus’ spirituality extends into every aspect of her life, and she credits her faith for her achievements.
 DeJesus is also a chaplain under the New York State Chaplain Task Force.
 She is the proud wife of Louie and the mother of two beautiful daughters, Tiffany and Kristina.
-She has been blessed with four grandchildren.
+She has been blessed with five grandchildren.